sam-data-analysis/e-commerce-pricing-promotion-dashboard/README.md

-# Pricing Promotion Strategy Dashboard
+# E-commerce Discount & Profitability Analysis

 This project analyses e-commerce pricing and promotion performance to identify where discounting is supporting sales and where it is destroying profitability.